Overview

 2C

-It does possess the merit of having a very long stagger on CH, however, which can open up Ragna's combo game significantly by letting him react and choose an otherwise-rare starter like 6D, or even being his only good midscreen confirm into Blood Kain! - However, because it's minus, tiny (a death sentence for this normal due to how much Ragna will be getting Barriered out of pressure range), and doesn't have a jump cancel unlike 3C, gambling on this normal as a frametrap isn't as effective as you'd hope.
+It does possess the merit of having a very long stagger on CH, which can open up Ragna's combo game by letting him react and choose an otherwise-rare starter like 6D, or even being his only good midscreen confirm into Blood Kain.
+However, because it's minus, tiny (terrible in this game due to how much Ragna will be getting Barrier'd out of pressure range), and doesn't have a jump cancel unlike 3C, gambling on this normal as a frametrap isn't as effective as you'd hope.

 6A